BenchR267/blog/content/post/6-POP_Network_3.md

 }
 ```

-The specific type needs to implement `init?(json: Any)` on its own, so there is no way aroung casting the `Any` instance to a dictionary and **extracting all the values** for the **needed types** out of it.
-This is **not that pretty** but as I said in a real project you could use a **third party** library like [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) for that task.
+The specific type needs to implement `init?(json: Any)` on its own, so there is no way aroung casting the `Any` instance to a dictionary and extracting all the values for the needed types out of it.
+This is not that pretty but as I said in a real project you could use a third party library like [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) for that task.

 So, how does the request itself look like?
-Of course I use [**URLSession**](https://developer.apple.com/reference/foundation/urlsession) for the network request.
-Every specific method from the `Client` interface forwards its call to a more **generic one**.
+Of course I use [URLSession](https://developer.apple.com/reference/foundation/urlsession) for the network request.
+Every specific method from the `Client` interface forwards its call to a more generic one.
 This is for example the implementation of the get method:

 ```swift
 public func get<E: GET>(_ endpoint: E, completion: @escaping Completion<E.ResponseType>) {